Hair Care During Pregnancy – 10 Effective Tips

 Soak a tablespoon of fenugreek seeds overnight in a cup of water.
 Next morning, grind this into a smooth paste and apply it on your hair.
 Leave for an hour and then wash it off.
 Fenugreek is excellent for hair growth.
 It also strengthens hair and gives it a beautiful sheen.

+This was all about hair care in pregnancy.
 The increased post-partum hair fall can be alarming for most women.
 However, the increased hair loss is only because all the hair that was in the growing phase during pregnancy moves into the resting phase and tends to shed.
 Once the hormone levels are back to normal in the body, the hair growth and fall cycle will also return to normal.
 This could take several months to a year.
-During this time, it is important for women to maintain a balanced diet and stay hydrated in order to have healthy hair.
+During this time, it is important for women to maintain a balanced diet and stay hydrated to have healthy hair.
 Try the tips suggested in this article during pregnancy and after delivery for voluminous, shiny, and healthy hair.

 Also Read: